simplex-chat/simplex-chat/agent-protocol.md

   - to establish the connection with two SMP queues (`helloMsg`, `replyQueueMsg`)
   - to send and to acknowledge user messages (`clientMsg`, `acknowledgeMsg`)
   - to notify another agent about queue deletion (`deleteQueueMsg`)
-- `msgPadding` - an optional message padding to make all SMP messages having consistent size as additional privacy protection.
+- `msgPadding` - an optional message padding to make all SMP messages have consistent size as an additional privacy protection measure.

 ### Messages between SMP agents